Context manager that suppresses specific exceptions

 This is just a preview of the problem statement.

-This exercise includes 3 bonuses, 10 hint links, and automated tests.
+This exercise includes 3 bonuses and 9 hint links.

 To solve this exercise, sign in to your Python Morsels account.